-4 By statute, the thresholds for the Rhode Island personal income tax break involving taxable Social Security income are subject to annual adjustment to reflect inflation.
+6 By statute, the thresholds for the Rhode Island Personal Income Tax modification involving taxable Social Security income are subject to annual adjustment to reflect inflation.
 If an increase is called for in any given year, it shall be reflected on tax forms and instructions in time for the coming filing season.